Vacation rentals in Bloemfontein

 Thanks to the city’s high elevation and semi-arid climate, weather is very warm and pleasant here throughout the day, while temperatures drop dramatically after sundown.
 So be sure to pack layers if you’re traveling to Bloemfontein, especially if you plan to enjoy the nightlife.
 Since South Africa is in the Southern Hemisphere, the hottest months are November through February, which also is the rainiest time of year.
 If you intend to travel during these months, pack waterproof layers.
 Fall brings clear skies and ideal weather for enjoying the outdoors and the season’s golden foliage.
 The spring months are lively, and October is one of the most exciting months in the city.
 This is when Bloemfontein hosts its annual rose festival, as well as the 10-day Mangaung African Cultural Festival, which incorporates music, dance, comedy, and visual arts.

-What are the top things to do in Bloemfontein?
+Top things to do in Bloemfontein

 The top of Naval Hill offers sweeping panoramic views of the city, a large statue of Nelson Mandela, a planetarium, and a 617-acre nature reserve.
 Enjoy the extensive walking paths as you try to spot iconic wildlife like giraffes and zebras.
 For a unique dining experience with a view of the city, grab a meal at the restaurant perched here.